New Liberty Memorial Bridge

 The New Liberty Memorial Bridge is a new bridge replacing the Liberty Memorial Bridge in 2008.
-The bridge connected the two cities of Bismarck and Mandan via car.
+The bridge connects the two cities of Bismarck and Mandan via car.
 It crosses the Missouri River downstream from the Grant Marsh Bridge carrying Interstate 94 and the Northern Pacific Railway Bridge.
 It is upstream from the Expressway Bridge carrying the Bismarck Expressway (Interstate 194).